hadley/adv-r/Computing-on-the-language.md

 As well as representation as an AST, code also has a string representation.
 This section shows how to go from a string to an AST, and from an AST to a string.

 The `parse` function converts a string into an expression.
 It's called parse because this is the formal CS name for converting a string representing code into a format that the computer can work with.
 Note that parse defaults to work within files - if you want to parse a string, you need to use the `text` argument.
+Technically, parse returns an expression, or a list of calls.

 The `deparse` function is an almost inverse of `parse` - it converts an call into a text string representing that call.
 It's an almost inverse because it's impossible to be completely symmetric.
 Deparse will returns character vector with an entry for each line - if you want a single string be sure to `paste` it back together.

 A common idiom in R functions is `deparse(substitute(x))` - this will capture the character representation of the code provided for the argument `x`.
 Note that you must run this code before you do anything to `x`, because substitute can only access the code which will be used to compute `x` before the promise is evaluated.

-### Missing argument
+### The missing argument

 If you experiment with the structure function arguments, you might come across a rather puzzling beast: the "missing" object: